 Differentiate Bed Bug from Other Insects

-There are many bugs that look like bed bugs.
-You can discriminate them by their color and size.
+Many bugs look like bed bugs.
+You can discriminate against them by their color and size.
 If you need to get rid of them, you must know the difference between bed bugs and other bugs.
 Here is a list of some bugs which look like bed bugs.

 Swallow bugs are also a kind of parasite that lives primarily among cliff swallows.
 They are less commonly present among barn swallows.
 Just like bed bugs and bat bugs, they are also small in size.
 They are flat, round, and brown.
 If swallows have made their nests on your home, you will surely find swallow bugs in your home.

-You may think that bugs are bugs and all of them are gross, but you must be able to differentiate bed bugs and similar insects.
+You may think that bugs are bugs and are gross, but you must differentiate between bed bugs and similar insects.
 Bed bugs do not cause to spread diseases; their bites are not so harmful.
 Their bites are not associated with other infestations, just like bats or birds.
 The bed bugs are living in a crowded area.
 However, flea bites are harmful and cause allergic reactions in some people.
 As a result, merely letting it go is not enough.
-You need to treat infestations properly.
+It would help if you treated infestations properly.